MushroomObserver/mushroom-observer/MACOSX_NOTES.md

 cp db/macos/database.yml config
 ```

-Delete `checkpoint_stripped.gz` from the mushroom-observer directory
+Optionally delete `checkpoint_stripped.gz` from the mushroom-observer directory

 ### Run the rest of the mo-dev script